babel/rfcs/rfcs/0000-format-preserving-code-printer.md

 - `retainLines`, that preserves line numbers
 - `retainFunctionParens`, that preserves parentheses around function expressions (because some engines use them as a hint to eagerly compile the function body)

-To implement this RFC, we need two new options:
+To implement this RFC, we would introduce one new option:
-- `retainParens`, to preserve all parentheses from the input code.
-- `retainColumns`, to preserve the _column_ of the tokens other than their lines.
+- `preserveFormat`, to preserve line-by-line the format of the original code (where there are no new nodes injected).

+`preserveFormat` can be used together with `retainLines`, to make sure that even when there are new nodes injected:
+- all other nodes are in their original location
+- all lines not affected by the new/transformed nodes preserve their formatting

 ## Implementation